doloresjuliana/pibiapp/README.md

     Manage a history of versions in Nextcloud.
 When the same file is uploaded from Frappe with successive modifications.

     Include archives stored in Nextcloud as attachments to the email

+- **External Data**

+    Automatically create a new DocType with its data structure of a file

+    Allows you to select the Module of a Frappe application in which you will create the DocType

+    Supports files with formats: Excel, CSV, JSON and XML

+    Analyze the data set to determine the type of data that fields are mandatory and lists of selectable values

+    Allows successive data loads, provided that the format of the file and the position of the data match the original file used to create the DocType

+    It is limited to data structures of simple records without tables.
+This version does not load a JSON or XML with hierarchized data in several levels.

 ### License